 This is over 10 years ago and they are still growing.
 The key with any plant that is more difficult to start from seed is to be patient and not give up.
 Just have fun and enjoy the process, and if it doesn't work the first time keep trying.

-By Lilly M. from NW Michigan
+By Lilly M from NW MI

 Can anyone tell me if you can grow roses from seed.
 I have been gardening for a few years and only just the other day noticed seeds falling from my rose bush.
 I did not know roses even had seed.